cacophony-wj/licentia_quests/README.md

 ## Alternate Versions

 Alternate Versions of the modlist are also available.
-You probably know about the original _Licentia_ already, available from the _Wabbajack_ app -- it has been much more heavily tested and I generally recommend that version for as stable a long-term playthrough you can get with a heavy NSFW setup.
+You probably know about the original _Licentia_ already, available from the _Wabbajack_ app -- it has been much more heavily tested and I generally recommend that version for as stable a long-term playthrough you can get with a heavy NSFW setup. _SERVITIUM,_ in the "Unofficial NSFW" section of the _Wabbajack_ UI, features a SexLab setup with a traditional Devious emphasis for those more accustomed to that content.
 There is also a **MEGA** version of _SERVITIUM_ available that has a couple of alternate profiles.
 Check the #list-updates channel when you get there.

 ## Modifications